Categories

 I began my day reading through Jim Jordan’s magnum opus, Through New Eyes.
 Jim is a dear friend and we have worked together for three years (09-11).
 I have literally read and listened to hundreds of articles, sermons, & lessons.
 If Jim … Continue reading

-Posted in Random Thoughts, Reflections, Quotes, Reformed Theology, Psalms, James Jordan, Theological Thoughts
+Posted in James Jordan, Psalms, Quotes, Random Thoughts, Reflections, Reformed Theology, Theological Thoughts

 Tagged Bible, Body, books, church, communion, Culture, eschatology, faith, God, Hermeneutics, James B. Jordan, Jesus, love, Narrative, politics, psalms, Scriptures, Through New Eyes